 If you come out of your mortgage deal before the term ends, you may have to pay an early repayment charge.
 In the majority of cases, this will be charged as a percentage of your loan, and it can add up to thousands of pounds.
-This is something to consider when tying yourself into a mortgage deal.
+The early repayment charge is something to consider when comparing mortgage deals.

 Mortgage broker fee